 Douglas’s prophecy would turn out to be correct.
 Douglas, much more of an absolutist on First Amendment issues, felt everything should be protected.
 Brennan would migrate closer to that stance as it became clear his initial position was untenable.
 In his dissent in Paris Adult Theatre I v.
 Slaton (1973), Brennan changed his position, believing that obscenity laws as applied to consenting adults were simply too vague to satisfy First Amendment concerns.

-Court becomes increasingly fractured in cases involving obscenity and the First Amendment
+Court became increasingly fractured in cases involving obscenity and the First Amendment